 In this video, Wyatt is balancing on a FitPAWS Donut.
 See how his weight is on that rear leg?
 He is using his core muscles to stay balanced while Rene is making him reach from side to side.

-NOTE: We always recommend consulting with a certified rehab therapist for a professional evaluation and homework exercises you can do at home.
-Get reimbursed for your first visit!
+We always recommend consulting with a certified rehab therapist for a professional evaluation and homework exercises you can do at home.
+And remember, Tripawds Foundation can reimburse you for your first rehab visit with your Tripawd!

 Starter Exercises Exercises to Help Tripawd Dogs Get Strong

 Once your Tripawd has healed and the stitches are out, you can start with some basic balance exercises and stretches for dogs.
-Soon we’ll follow up with Tripawd Cat Exercises!
+Here are a few simple ones you can do after checking with your veterinarian.

 1. Puppy Push Ups

 From a standing position, have your dog sit, then lay down, then sit, and then stand back up.
 Repeat this no more than five times at first.
-A couple times a day will be plenty of exercise.
+A couple times a day Is plenty.

 2. Cookie Crunches